 Andalucian Cheeses

-One of the best foods to try in Seville is the wide variety of traditional Andalucian cheeses.
-There are lots to choose from!
+When in Seville, you need to try the wide variety of traditional Andalucian cheeses.
+There are plenty to choose from!
 Andalucia is the main region in Spain for goat’s milk production, so goat cheese is the main variety.
 One of the most popular ones is Payoyo Cheese, so keep an eye out for that.

 Espinacas con Garbanzos